Peru State College: Academics

 Three schools comprise Peru State College's academic offerings, providing baccalaureate and graduate degrees and certificates of achievement: School of Education, School of Arts and Sciences, and the School of Professional Studies.
 Peru State's small campus size provides for a small student-faculty ratio.

 Arguably the largest academic program at Peru State College, and also its oldest, is the education department, under the School of Education.
 The original role of Peru State College was that of a normal school, training individuals to become the teachers in public and private elementary and secondary schools.
 Until the founding of the Nebraska State Normal School at Kearney, now known as the University of Nebraska at Kearney, it was the only normal school in Nebraska.

 Peru's continued strong commitment to teacher education is also reflected in its accreditations and memberships.
 Peru State College receives accreditation from the National Council for Accreditation of Teacher Education (NCATE) and is a member of the National Council for Teacher Education and the American Association of Colleges for Teacher Education.

 The School of Professional Studies houses Peru's Business Administration, Criminal Justice, and Psychology programs.
-The business administration curriculum is further broken down into accounting, computer and management information systems (CMIS), marketing, and human performance and systems management.
-An endorsement is also available for education majors wishing to teach business courses in secondary schools.
-The criminal justice program is further broken down into justice administration and justice counseling.

-The School of Arts and Sciences provides Peru's arts and sciences majors: Art, Music, English, Social Sciences, Natural Science, Mathematics, and Liberal Arts.
+The School of Arts and Sciences provides Peru's arts and sciences majors.
 Education endorsements are provided for education majors as well.

-Graduate programs offered are the Master of Science in Education - Curriculum and Instruction and the Master of Science in Organizational Management - Entrepreneurial and Economic Development.
-Additionally, graduate certificates in Education are offered in Classroom Behavior Management (CBM), Instructional Practices and Policy (IPP), Instructional Master (IM), and Instructional Technology (IT).
+Graduate programs offered are the Master of Science and graduate certificates in Education.
 One graduate certificate is offered in Organizational Development.